 In addition to a heightened focus, decreased overall stress symptoms, and calm sense about you, the cumulative effect can have you feeling better overall.
 Several studies have shown the ability of slow controlled breathing exercises to increase the work of the parasympathetic nervous system, measured by decreases in both blood pressure and heart rate.

 Some research has shown that this relaxing breathing technique can even quell symptoms of depression.

 Stress response is a learned reaction.
-You may not be able to ever completely get rid of stressors, but interventions like box breathing and patience can help reduce the effects..
+You may not be able to ever completely get rid of stressors.
+However, interventions like box breathing and patience, can help reduce the effects..

-Many of us get into a situation that is complicated or stressful and how you cope with the situation largely determines the physical and mental outcomes within the body.
-Sometimes, changing the stressful situation that you know will arise is not possible, so educating yourself how to cope with the scenario is vital.
+Many of us get into a situation that is complicated or stressful.
+Oftentimes, how you cope with the situation, largely determines the physical and mental outcomes.
+Sometimes, changing the stressful situation that will arise is not possible, so educating yourself how to cope with the scenario, is vital.

-With box breathing though, you may be able to change your behavior as far as how your body reacts to stressful situations.
+With box breathing, you may be able to change your behavior as far as how your body reacts to stressful situations.

 Hopefully, with this information, you can start changing the way you deal with stress, and start box breathing successfully!

-Please share your experiences with box breathing and other forms of stress relief in the comments section of the blog that way to better help our community!
+Please share your experiences with box breathing and other forms of stress relief in the comments section of the blog.
 Have a great day!